 Clearly 7 checked items (and this was a worst case scenario here, as we only found what we were looking for after narrowing down the possibilities to one) is a good deal more efficient than the 87 we would have to check with a brute-force linear search!

-Why is the complexity of binary search O(log n)?
+?The complexity of binary search is O(log n)

 How can we prove this?
 Think of a list with an exact power of 2 length, such as 64, and imagine it's a worst-case scenario, where we have to narrow down to one possibility before we find what we are looking for.

-2. Binary search should be implemented using a while loop.
+loop.
 What condition, involving the variables in question 1, will be true when the binary search ends?
-This condition should be used in your while loop.
+This condition should be used in your while